cloudfoundry/docs-bosh/content/cli-v2.md

     Creates new version of a release stored in `dir`

-    - `--force` flag specifies to ignore uncommitted changes in the release directory; it should only be used when building dev releases
+    - `--force` include uncommitted changes in the release directory; it should only be used when building dev releases
-    - `--version` flag allows operator to provide custom release version
+    - `--version` set release version
-    - `--timestamp-version` flag will produce timestamp based dev release version
+    - `--timestamp-version` produce timestamp-based dev release version
-    - `--tarball` flag specifies destination of a release tarball; if not specified, release tarball will not be produced
+    - `--tarball` specify destination of a release tarball; if not specified, release tarball will not be produced
-    - `--sha2` flag to use SHA256 checksum
+    - `--sha2` use SHA256 checksum

     While iterating on a release it's common to run `bosh create-release --force && bosh -e my-env upload-release && bosh -e my-env -d my-dep deploy manifest.yml` command sequence.